 Phillip I. Tarr, MD

-Melvin E. Carnahan Professor of Pediatrics, Director, Pediatric Division of Gastroenterolgy and Nutrition, Washington University School of Medicine, St. Louis, MO
+Melvin E. Carnahan Professor of Pediatrics and Director, Division of Pediatric Gastroenterolgy and Nutrition, Washington University School of Medicine, St. Louis, MO

 Maria T. Abreu, MD, AGAF, ex-officio

-Professor of Medicine and Chief, Division of Gastroenterology, University of Miami
+Professor of Medicine and Chief, Division of Gastroenterology, University of Miami, Miami, FL

 AGA Staff Contact: Alison Kim